s-batish/friends-quiz/README.md

 ### Lighthouse Testing
 ### Manual Testing
 ### Testing User Stories
+- Expectation: To play a fun and interactive online quiz to my my 'Friends' knowledge
+    - Result: The site is an engaging way to test the user's 'Friends' knowledge thanks to the range of questions presented in the quiz that are all varying levels of difficulty.
+- Expectation: To save my high scores and view them in a leaderboard
+    - Result: Once the quiz is complete, the user is taken to the end page where they can input their username to save their scores, and this can be viewed on the High Scores page.
+- Expectation: To have clear instructions about the rules of the game and how the scoring works
+    - Result: The How to play section provides clear instructions about the rules of the game and explains how the scores are calculated.
+- Expectation: To easily navigate the site and to have a way to return to the Home page at any point of the quiz
+    - Result: The buttons on the quiz clearly explain what they do and there are Home buttons found on all of the sections of the quiz to allow the user to return to the Home page whenever they want.
+- Expectation: To be able to restart the quiz at any point while I am playing the game
+    - The Restart button on the quiz section allows the user to easily restart the quiz without having to return to the Home page and then starting the quiz again.
+- Expectation: To see what question number I am on and how many questions I have left
+    - The question counter on the info bar of the quiz clearly shows what question out of the maximum number of questions the user is on.
+- Expectation: To see how long I have left to answer the question
+    - Result: The timer on the info bar of the quiz shows how many seconds the user has left and once the timer reaches 0, the Next button will be highlighted signalling that the user has to move on.
 ### Solved Bugs
 ## Deployment
 - The website was deployed to Github pages.
 The steps to deploy are as follows: